manntom37/poketom/README.md

 ### `Planning`

-To begin, I wireframed a quick design using Excalidraw, this is available to see at : .
+To begin, I wireframed a quick design using Excalidraw.
 I found this extremely helpful as it let me think about where every component needed to be, and why.
 Once I was happy with my basic wireframe, I turned to npx create-react-app and got going!

 I wanted the app to fit in with its content, and went for quite a cartoonish and colourful look.
 For the individual Pokemon pages, I tried to recreate a (simplified) version of a Pokemon trading card.

 ### `Frameworks`

 I chose to use React for this project for a number of reasons.
-Firstly, I'm a huge fan!
+Firstly, I'm a big fan!

-From a CSS point of view, I decided not to use any frameworks like Bootstrap as I wanted to challenge myself to use my CSS skills, but I can understand why you may use CSS frameworks for different projects!
+From a CSS point of view, I decided not to use any frameworks like Bootstrap as I wanted to challenge myself to use my raw CSS skills, but I can understand why you may use CSS frameworks for different projects!

 ## Challenges